terraquad/integral/README.md

 This mod doesn't protect your server on its own; it's possible for hackers to spoof their lists, which is why you should still use other anticheat measures.

-Another problem is that Integral only reports the mod IDs and version numbers it gets from Fabric (mods)/Minecraft (resource packs), which may have been altered by editing the metadata of a mod file.
-I plan on combatting this in the future by storing file hashes in the server modpack so modifications on the data level can be detected.

 Unlike other anticheat mods, Integral will never kick/ban players, that decision is left to admins.